makakiyoAnju/streamlabs-custom-chat/README.md

 - Modified codes & themed by me

 ## Update logs
+- `2022-04-15`
+  - Added "Custom Fields".
-- `2022-04-15` Add "Custom Fields", updated .html, .css, .js files to work with the custom fields.
-Also added a way to just use Streamlabs' upload for the "Default Avatar".
+  - Added a way to just use Streamlabs' upload for the "Default Avatar".
+  - Added function to change avatar size within "Custom Fields".
+  - Updated .html, .css, .js files to work with the custom fields.
+- `2022-04-11`
-- `2022-04-11` Added function where subscription will change depending on the tier and changes the aspect of it.
+  - Added function where subscription will change depending on the tier and changes the aspect of it.